Luzkan/GitVersioniser/README.md

 Using this repository out-of-the-box gives you a free, automatically managed `CHANGELOG.md` file.
 It uses [prefix tags](./src/gitversioniser/config/commit_tags.py) that are one-letter shorthands of the joint summarization of a commit.
 This will encourage the developers to create tiny and descriptive commits.
 Additionally, there will be no more fights over the usage of imperative _"Fix"_ or declarative _"Fixed"_.
 Everyone can add the rest individually in their thoughts to their liking.

 _This repository is written to be understood as easily as reading documentation._

 ---

-## 🚀 **How can I run this?**

-Copy the [GitVersioniser.yml](./docs/example/GitVersioniser.yml) to the `.github/workflows/` in your repository!

----

-## 🤔 **How can I contribute?**

-If you would like to contribute, you are more than welcome by opening a new discussion on the [issues](https://github.com/Luzkan/gitversioniser/issues) or directly adding changes by opening new [merge requests](https://github.com/Luzkan/gitversioniser/pulls).

----